Unhoused Youth Community Resources Directory

 For many, a bit of bad luck can spell disaster.
 A missed paycheck.
 A health crisis.
 A violent storm.
 For many, hard times can easily lead to homelessness.
 We’re here when they need a shoulder to lean on.

-When someone experiencing homelessness reaches out, our goal is to get them off the streets as quickly as possible.
+Rapid Re-Housing, when someone experiencing homelessness reaches out, our goal is to get them off the streets as quickly as possible.
 We help cover rent, security deposits and moving costs to get them back on their feet.

-We help stranded people without means return to their home communities and support systems, covering transportation costs and coordinating with loved ones.
+Reunification Program, we help stranded people without means return to their home communities and support systems, covering transportation costs and coordinating with loved ones.

-Partnering with clients who are at risk of becoming homeless or currently experiencing homelessness, archway housing programs like Trinity Assessment Center (TAC) identify safe, secure, and affordable options, providing clients with long-term, wrap-around support to provide and preserve the sustainable housing necessary to regain self-sufficiency.
+Trinity Assessment Center, partners with clients who are at risk of becoming homeless or currently experiencing homelessness, archway housing programs like Trinity Assessment Center (TAC) identify safe, secure, and affordable options, providing clients with long-term, wrap-around support to provide and preserve the sustainable housing necessary to regain self-sufficiency.

 WALK-IN OFFICE HOURS: